weijunjiang123/graphragflow/README.md

-# GraphRAG with Llama 3.1
+# GraphRAG with Ollama

-A Graph-based Retrieval Augmented Generation (GraphRAG) implementation using Llama 3.1 and Neo4j.
+A Graph-based Retrieval Augmented Generation (GraphRAG) implementation using Ollama LLMs and Neo4j.
 This project processes documents, extracts entities and relationships using LLMs, and stores the knowledge graph in Neo4j for advanced question-answering capabilities.

 ![images](./asset/show.png)